I travel a lot; I hate having my life disrupted by routine.

 Solar Panels & 6-Volt Batteries

-In order to Boondock (RVing off grid and not being tied to anything for extended periods or also known as Dry-Camping) and be able to be self supportive, we needed a solar system that would allow us to charge our batteries and not have to worry about finding a campground with shore power every night.
+In order to Boondock (RVing off grid and not being tied to any shore power for extended periods, which is also known as Dry-Camping, Boondocking or Roughing It) and be able to be self supportive, we needed a solar array that would allow us to charge our batteries and not have to worry about finding a campground with shore power every night.

-In two days time they had a Sun Runner SR-100-22, a Heliotrope's HPV-22B Series Charge Controller installed under the bed where it was out of the way
+In two days time they had a Sun Runner SR-100-22 and a Heliotrope's HPV-22B Series Charge Controller installed under the bed where it was out of the way and protected from being banged into.
+Mounting it under the bed kept it pretty close to our batteries on the front of the camper which keeps the wiring length short and loss of power at a minimum.

-They were able to hide four 6-Volt Lifeline Absorbed Glass Mat (AGM) Batteries on the tongue of the coach which would offset the weight of the motorcycle on the rear.
+The installers were able to hide four 6-Volt Lifeline Absorbed Glass Mat (AGM) GPL-4C Batteries on the tongue of the coach which would offset the weight of the motorcycle on the rear.
 You would almost think I had planned it this way?!?

-One thing to remember with any battery box, is to drill some holes in the bottom as they will fill up with water after a good rain.
-They all have vents on the top to allow the gasses to escape the boxes, but this also allows water to come in during a heavy rain.
+One thing to remember with any battery box, is to drill some holes in the bottom of the plastic box as they will fill up with water after a good rain.
+The battery boxes have vents on the top to allow the gasses of a normal batter to escape the storage boxes, but this also allows water to come in during a heavy rain.
 I drilled a few holes on each side and haven't had a problem with water accumulation since.

-General RV mounted a Xantrex 2000watt inverter in the pass through bin up front and the system looks so clean, you’d think it was factory installed.
+General RV mounted a Xantrex MS2000 Sine Wave Inverter / Charger in the pass through bin up front and the system looks so clean, you’d think it was factory installed.

 Carl, the master electrician over at General RV does some of the best work I’ve seen in years, and I can’t say enough about how professional the instillation looks.

-Update - October 2007: Things we've learned in 10 months with Solar
+Update - Things we've learned while living with Solar

 You cant just turn on the A/C when it gets hot.
-If you want a cup of coffee, you have to wait for the percolator to brew it rather then have instant coffee.
-You don't always have the ability to crank the Television up and watch a DVD or run the vacuum cleaner whenever you want.
-But having the ability to camp where ever we stop, and not worry about finding a campground when some are way over priced is worth the sacrifice.
+If you want a cup of coffee, you have to wait for the percolator to brew it rather then have instant coffee from an electric coffee maker that burns more power than we use in a single day in the camper.
+But having the ability to camp where ever we want, and not worry about finding a campground when some are way over priced is worth the sacrifice.

-The only time we longed for a generator, was during the record breaking heat wave this past summer when the temperatures hung in the high 90's and the humidity was so thick you could cut it with a knife for a month straight.
+The only time we longed for a generator, was during the record breaking heat waves during the past few summers when the temperatures hung in the high 90's and the humidity was so thick you could cut it with a knife for a month straight.
 Our answer was to find a campground that provided 30 amp service and hide out in the coach with the A/C running non-stop, something we cant do with solar.

 If manufacturers were to start building RV's with solar panels standard, or RV's set-up for Boondocking in the first place, I think this would really help this type of traveling become mainstream.
 Until that day, I'm glad we built ours the way we did, and I look forward to learning better ways to conserve our consumption habits.